Celebrating Traditional Food from Emilia Romagna at Ponti’s Italian Kitchen:

 And you know there are things that are just very moreish.
 I loved the fagottini di formaggio made with a smoked scamorza cheese wrapped in Parma ham with sage butter and warm focaccia.

-I think the Pollo Rosmarino was probably my least favourite dish – after all the rather wonderful small plates it just seemed a little too close to something I might make at home myself.
+I think the Pollo Rosmarino was probably my least favorite dish – after all the rather wonderful small plates it just seemed a little too close to something I might make at home myself.

 Though I couldn’t pretend that I can make a chargrilled chicken marinated in rosemary, with chargrilled vegetables, wilted spinach & pesto that looks quite as beautiful as the one in my photo.